 Of the 1,557,544 e-prints available on arXiv, there are 16,355 DL papers. arXiv is owned and operated by Cornell University, a private not-for-profit educational institution. arXiv is funded by Cornell University, the Simons Foundation and by the member institutions.

 Interested in a more hands on approach to Deep Learning?
-Join us in the Global Deep Learning Summit series, where we bring together leading experts in the filed to share their most cutting edge work and research progressions, exploring how it is impacting society.
+Join us for the Global Deep Learning Summit series, where we bring together leading experts in the field to share their most cutting-edge work and research progressions as well as exploring how it is impacting society.